navahc09/Blood_Bank_management_system/README.md

 This project was a collaborative effort by a team of four students.
 We worked together on the design, development, and testing phases.

+* **Shubham Chavan (Me)**
 * **Ashmit Borawake**
-* **Shubham Chavan (Me)**
-* **Vedant Dhere**
+* **Kaushal Chaudhari**
 * **Atharva Chaudhari**

-My primary contributions involved developing key components of the React frontend, designing parts of the SQL database schema, and integrating the frontend with backend APIs.
+My primary contributions included leading the initial project conceptualization, designing the complete database schema and ER diagrams, and developing backend API endpoints for core functionalities.

 ---